moniburnejko/stock-analysis-tool/README.md

 ## acknowledgments
 - data provided by [yahoo finance](https://finance.yahoo.com/)
 - built with [yfinance](https://github.com/ranaroussi/yfinance) library
-- inspired by my assignment for the ibm data analyst professional certificate program. it has been significantly extended, refactored, and automated to serve as a fully functional and reproducible portfolio project
+- inspired by my assignment from the ibm data analyst professional certificate program. it has been significantly extended, refactored, and automated to serve as a fully functional and reproducible portfolio project

 ## license
 this project is released under the **mit license**.